MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/resultsschema/element-purchaseprofile.md

 ---
-Description: PurchaseProfile
-MS-HAID: ResultsSchema.element\_PurchaseProfile
-MSHAttr:
-- PreferredSiteName:MSDN
-- PreferredLib:/library/windows/apps
+Description: Contains any errors from processing the PurchaseProfile element from the last provisioning attempt.
 Search.Product: eADQiWindows 10XVcnh
 title: PurchaseProfile
 ms.assetid: 66b0d844-5469-4e94-b364-72638ac4212a